crystallabs/crysterm/README.md

 in-band resize, pixel mouse, cell pixel geometry — and automatically picks the best supported settings.

-E.g. the same
-gauges render as braille sub-cells on a plain terminal and as real pixels on a Kitty-graphics terminal, untouched:
+E.g. the same gauges render as real pixels on a Kitty-graphics terminal and downgrade to braille sub-cells on a plain terminal.
+All autodetected, no user action required.

 ![](tests/misc/detect.png)